 Advanced Placement: Students must adhere to the University requirements for advanced placement in general education courses.
 Only those general education courses identified by the University can be used for advanced placement through the College Level Examination Program (CLEP).
 University departmental exams may be used for advanced placement if offered by the appropriate department and if the student meets the expected testing level identified by the department.

-Upper Division: Progression into upper division social work occurs primarily in the fall semester.
-Students who complete 39 hours of general education and wish to apply to supper division must submit a completed College of Social Work - BSW Application by the announced due dates published each year.
+Admission to the Upper Division: The admission policy for the BSW degree program applies to every applicant.
+All applicants must fulfill the general admission requirements of both the University and the College of Social Work.
+Students who complete 39 hours of general education courses and wish to apply to upper division must submit a completed College of Social Work - BSW Application by the announced due dates published each year.
 Factors considered in the progression decision include the following:

 Progression Requirements: To remain in the undergraduate degree program at the College of Social Work, a student must make satisfactory academic progress toward the degree.
 A student who fails to make satisfactory progress may be placed on academic probation or removed from the program.
 If the semester, yearly, or cumulative grade point average falls below 2.50, the student will be notified in writing.
 A student must have a cumulative grade point average of at least 2.00 on all work attempted at USC and must have a cumulative GPA of 2.50 for all upper division social work courses.
 A student may attempt a social work core course a maximum of two times to fulfill the requirement.
 A grade of W (withdrawal) will be recognized as an attempt.
 A student may repeat a maximum of two core courses.
 In addition, all students in the College of Social Work are subject to the regulations on probation, suspension, and readmission in the section of the USC Undergraduate Bulletin titled “Academic Regulations.”

 Students enrolled in College of Social Work undergraduate programs are subject to attendance regulations of the University as described in the University of South Carolina Undergraduate Bulletin.
-In addition, students are expected to attend all orientations, seminars, and internship hours.
-Make-up time for missed field internship hours will be determined by the field education supervisor, BSW Field Coordinator, BSW Program Director, and Associate Dean.
-Faculty may require withdrawal of any student who has missed excessive hours in field education or other learning activities.
+In addition, students are expected to attend all required orientations and advisement sessions so they are prepared for all social work courses, including field education courses.
+Concerns related to attendance are addressed in BSW course syllabi and the field education manual.

 A student who has been suspended or has withdrawn from the College of Social Work BSW Program and subsequently readmitted will be subject to the current College of Social Work academic standards and available space in courses.